A greedy non-intrusive reduced order model for shallow water equations: Global basis reduced order model

 \subsection{Proper Orthogonal Decomposition}

-POD is arguably the most popular projection-based model reduction method and has been successfully applied to a host of large-scale dynamical systems \cite{AS2001}.
+POD is a widely used projection-based model reduction method and has been successfully applied to a host of large-scale dynamical systems \cite{AS2001}.
 We use a generic algebraic formulation of dynamical systems to present a brief overview of the procedure.